Understanding Oil Spill at Sea: Drills, Prevention And Methods Of Cleanup

 Every year the government of different countries spend dollars in billions and trillions in inspecting and clearing major oil spills from tanker ships.

 Problems of an oil spill can be prevented at a preliminary stage by ensuring proper working of all active hoses and fuel lines, and also, all the connections should be leak-proof or tight.

 All the safety valves should be in proper working condition so that supply line which leaks can immediately be shut off when spill or leak encounters.

 Oil tankers are not cleaned after every voyage, but they are cleaned once a decade or at the time when there is some clogging or other operational issues.

 If there is noticed building up of sludge or deposition of water in tanker it should be cleaned immediately otherwise it may result in corrosion of tanker parts or body.

 Prevention For Oil Spill

 Sometimes, even oil spills of small ships add up to a huge quantity.
 These fishing vessels, ferries or recreational boats are comparatively smaller in size but are a major cause of pollution.

 Spills in small vessels is mainly a result of refuelling activity or bilge discharging operation.
 During these operations, oil mounts up with water in the bottom part of the vessel and gets pumped out.

 - The engine crew should ensure engine bolts are correctly tight to avert the trickling of oil.
 When an engine is in use, this causes vibration in bolts and the loosening of bolts.
 The engine should have a dripping pan, cookie sheet (or oil tray).

 - Measures should be taken while refuelling the tank.
 The tank should not be overfilled and some clearance space should be left for fuel expansion.
 Bilge pump should be turned off properly after done with refuelling

 - If spill transpires it should be maintained by the vessel master.
 He/she should collect the spilt oil and keep it within the ship and clear the affected area with absorbent pads.
-Record should be maintained regarding spill and all legal post-spill formalities should be cleared
+A record should be maintained regarding spill and all legal post-spill formalities should be cleared